janmonschke/janmonschke.github.com/content/blog/2021-05-20-flexible-color-definitions-in-design-systems/index.md

 }
 ```

 The definition of `--colors-space-green-rgb` might look incomplete and invalid but it is actually a valid definition of a custom property.
-Custom properties are replaced **as is** so it is actually valid CSS code. `rgb(var(--colors-space-green-rgb))` is interpreted as `rgb(3, 227, 211)` which is identical to our initial color definition of `space green`.
+Custom properties are replaced **as is**. `rgb(var(--colors-space-green-rgb))` is interpreted as `rgb(3, 227, 211)` which in turn is identical to our initial color definition of `space green`.

 This now allows us to define a hover version of the background color that depends on the base color definition: